 By Viridiana Sanchez

-I love my mom Alma so much, she is an amazing mom.
+I love my mom, Alma, so much.
+She is an amazing mom.
 She’s always taking care of me and my brother.
 She goes to our school to check on our grades, and she always reminds us that we are immigrants and that and that we have to do our best in school to show people that we are like anyone else in this country.
 She’s strict but encouraging.
 When our grades drop she tells us, “You don’t want to be washing bathrooms like I am.
 You want to do something great in your life.”
-I really like that about her, she motivates us to good.
-I love my mom so much and I appreciate everything she has ever done for me and my brother.
+I really like that about her–she motivates us to do good things.
+I love my mom so much, and I appreciate everything she has ever done for me and my brother.

 My mom immigrated here because she wanted to give me and my brother a better life.
 She was afraid of violence and gangs and didn’t want us to grow up in that environment.
 She left everything she had behind to give us a brighter future.

 In Mexico, my mom was a teacher.
 She worked as an elementary school teacher, but after getting her master’s degree in teaching, she taught all grades.
 She is a brilliant woman who worked hard to get her degrees.
 And she came to Texas knowing that she would have to give up her career.

 Without papers, she can’t work as a teacher.
 The first job my mom had here was cleaning houses.
 She was paid very little, and her employer abused her.
 My mom still cleans houses but for a different employer.
 I know it’s not easy, and I know she does it for me and my brother so that we can have food on our table every day.

 My mom left so much behind just so that my brother and I could have a better life.
 It’s amazing how a mother could do that, and I am so grateful.
 Her sacrifice makes me want to work hard in school.
 I want to graduate, go to college and do as much as I can to let her know that her sacrifice was worth it and that she was right to bring us here.